 We all need a plan for our money.
 Financial Peace University is a biblically based curriculum that teaches people how to handle money God's way.
 Through participating in this class you will learn how to get rid of debt, manage your money, spend and save wisely, and much more.
-To learn more contact Jason at 716.631.2636 x256.
+Our next Financial Peace University will take place in early 2023.
+To learn more contact us at 716-631-2636.

 Testimonials from Financial Peace University Students at The Chapel